Millennium Sapphire (MSTO) Trading Down 0% This Week

-Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on October 18th.
-During the last week, Millennium Sapphire has traded 0% lower against the U.S. dollar.
-Millennium Sapphire has a market capitalization of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
-One Millennium Sapphire token can now be purchased for $0.17 or 0.00000604 BTC on major exchanges.
+Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on October 18th.
+Millennium Sapphire has a market capitalization of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
+In the last seven days, Millennium Sapphire has traded 0% lower against the U.S. dollar.
+One Millennium Sapphire token can now be purchased for $0.17 or 0.00000604 BTC on popular exchanges.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.